10 Amazing Places to Eat in New Orleans for Foodies (Tried and Loved!)

 2. Acme Oyster House

 Let’s be clear: I am not a fan of raw oysters.
 My one attempt ended quickly, and I swore off anything but fried oysters after that.
-However, everyone insisted that if I was in New Orleans, I had to try charbroiled oysters at either Acme or Felix’s.
+However, everyone insisted that if I were in New Orleans, I had to try charbroiled oysters at either Acme or Felix’s.
 Fresh from a satisfying meal at Willie Mae’s, I skeptically headed to Acme Oyster House for dinner, determined to give charbroiled oysters a shot.

 A word of caution: not all charbroiled oysters are created equal.
 I learned that the hard way at a different restaurant.